FarmBot-Docs/farmbot-software/v11/The-FarmBot-Web-App/sequences/building-a-sequence.md

 {:toc}

 # Step 1: Create or select a sequence
-In the **Sequences** panel, click the <span class="fb-button fb-green">:fa-server:</span> button to create a new sequence.
+In the **Sequences** panel, click the <span class="fb-button fb-green"><i class="fa fa-server"></i></span> button to create a new sequence.
 Or, select an existing sequence if you would like to edit it.
 If you have many sequences, use the search box to find one more quickly.

 Once a sequence has been created or selected, it will be loaded into the **Sequence Editor** panel, and the **Commands** panel will appear on the right side of the screen (on large screens).
 If you are using a small screen, such as on a smartphone, you will only see the **Sequence Editor** panel at this point.